-A physical track consists of a groove-land-groove combination, where each groove is shared with a neighbouring physical track.
+Physical tracks consist of adjacent land-groove pairs.
+Both lands and grooves form continuous 360 ° spirals except for preformatted Header areas, where pre-recorded marks are formed in non-grooved areas.
 A groove is a trench-like feature, the bottom of which is located nearer to the entrance surface than the land.
-The centre of the physical track, i.e. where the recording is made, is the centre of the land.
-The grooves shall be continuous.
+Within each land-groove pair, there are two Recording Tracks, one is located on the centreline of the land (Land Track), the other is located on the centreline of the groove (Groove Track).
 The shape of the groove is determined by the requirements in Clause 21.